-On average, listings lease in the $30's per square foot per year.
-The Fifth and Forbes Corridor region is seeing a an increase in rates.
-In the last 3 months, the median rate went up $1 per sqft per year.
-That's a 5% rise in rent.
+On average, listings lease in the $20's per square foot per year.
+The Fifth and Forbes Corridor submarket is seeing a decrease in rates.
+In the last 3 months, the median rate decreased $1 per sqft per year.
+That's a 4% decrease in rent.

-Compared to the rest of the Pittsburgh market, the Fifth and Forbes Corridor submarket has lower rates, so you should have no trouble finding a great deal in this discounted region.
+Compared to the rest of the Pittsburgh market, the Fifth and Forbes Corridor submarket has lower rates, so you should have no trouble finding a great deal in this undervalued submarket.

-In the last 90 days, 105 listings have been made available, so you'll want to check back regularly for new listings.
-About 2% of the available leases in the Fifth and Forbes Corridor are subleases, so you will probably have to consider a longer term lease.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+In the last 90 days, 105 listings have been listed, so you'll want to check back regularly for new listings.
+About 66% of the available leases in the Fifth and Forbes Corridor are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.